javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 // fill it with array elements (3 items) let unreadSet = new WeakSet(messages);

-// we can use unreadSet to see whether a message is unread alert(unreadSet.has(messages[1])); // true
+// use unreadSet to see whether a message is unread alert(unreadSet.has(messages[1])); // true

 // remove it from the set after reading unreadSet.delete(messages[1]); // true

 // and when we shift our messages history, the set is cleaned up automatically messages.shift();

+*!*
 // no need to clean unreadSet, it now has 2 items
-// unfortunately, there's no method to get the exact count of items, so can't show it
+*/!*
+// (though technically we don't know for sure when the JS engine clears it)
 ```

 The most notable limitation of `WeakMap` and `WeakSet` is the absence of iterations, and inability to get all current content.
-That may appear inconvenient, but actually does not prevent `WeakMap/WeakSet` from doing their main job -- be an "additional" storage of data for objects which are stored/managed at another place.
+That may appear inconvenient, but does not prevent `WeakMap/WeakSet` from doing their main job -- be an "additional" storage of data for objects which are stored/managed at another place.

 ## Summary

+Regular collections:
 - `Map` -- is a collection of keyed values.

     The differences from a regular `Object`: